Parents & Guardians

 - In 8th grade work with your student and the school counselor to develop a four-year plan for high school that reflects optimum course preparation for college AND helps your student prepare for careers that interest them.

-- Expand on savings lessons by teaching a budgeting and paying bills.
+- Expand on savings lessons by teaching about budgeting and paying bills.
 Try to engage your child in some of the family's financial conversations so they begin learning about the importance of paying bills on time, savings and credit.

 - Want additional, timely tips for college and career planning?
 Register for SP3 - Student Planning Pointers for Parents - a tailored email reminder service that offers the added benefit of 529 savings plan deposits.
 Register beginning in 8th grade at www.sp3.org.